 To track your accounts receivable, your number guru debits accounts receivable when an invoice is created and credits accounts receivable when payment for the invoice is received.
 Of course, we’re just talking here about the accounts receivable section of your accounting system.
 In reality, the full tracking looks like this:

 In its simplest form, the accounts payable turnover ratio is a measurement of the rate you’re paying off your short-term debt to suppliers.
 It’s calculated like this:

 Total Supplier Purchases

 This matters because this calculation allows your investors (and you) to see how often you pay your average payable amount to your vendors.
 When your turnover ratio falls, it means you’re taking longer than normal to pay off your short-term debts.
 When the turnover ratio rises, you’re paying off vendors at a faster rate.

 Your accounts receivable turnover ratio is your ability to effectively extend credit and collect debts on those credits.
-In other words, how well are you collecting on the debts your customers owe you?
+In other words, how well you are collecting on the debts your customers owe you.